IBM/video-summarizer-using-watson/README.md

 # Summary

-In this code pattern we learnt how to create an integrated system to convert speech to text, generate summary and insights from a video or audio file.
+In this code pattern you learned how to create an integrated system to convert speech to text, generate summary and insights from a video or audio file.
+You also learned about improving the readibility of the transcripts by tuning the parameters of Watson Speech to Text and finally you learned about different state of the art language models used for summarizing the text.

 This solution has wider applicability across domains to gather insights quickly from different data formats.
 This solution will be beneficial for Developers, Data Scientists & Architects to understand the Transformer based architecture & Watson Speech to Text capabilities to embed them in different apps to solve complex business problems associated with unstructured data.

 <!-- keep this -->
 ## License